 REVIEWS:

-“The continuum of noises interacts with the usually whispered atmosphere of the gallery, turning it into a more physical place, and people respond accordingly, talking, enjoying themselves, and getting as close as possible to the work”.
+Jeff Noon from The Independent on Sunday wrote about it: “The continuum of noises interacts with the usually whispered atmosphere of the gallery, turning it into a more physical place, and people respond accordingly, talking, enjoying themselves, and getting as close as possible to the work”.

-“Sonic Boom which now fills the entire Hayward Gallery with a comparatively orderly cacophony of competing sounds and visual effects is in a way a most enjoyable exhibition, striking and intriguing at every turn”.
+William Packer from the Financial Times wrote: “Sonic Boom which now fills the entire Hayward Gallery with a comparatively orderly cacophony of competing sounds and visual effects is in a way a most enjoyable exhibition, striking and intriguing at every turn”.

 BRUCE NAUMAN